sanderd17/solanum/README.md

 ### Performance
 JS and the DOM are often considered slow.
-There are certain ways we try to mitigate that:
+There are certain ways we can mitigate that:
-* Native JS: by working with native JS (no additional libraries or frameworks), we avoid performance bottlenecks that are introduced by frameworks or other libraries.
+* Native JS: by working with native JS, we avoid performance bottlenecks that are introduced by frameworks or other libraries.
 * Update only the changes: As we work with update events instead of polling, we can update only the changed elements.
 The smaller the part of the DOM you update, the faster it goes.
 * Reference by id: all SVG tags get a unique id in the entire document.
 Which means very fast lookups can be performed.